 ACKNOWLEDGEMENTS

 This study is funded by the Brazilian National Council for Scientific and Technological Development – CNPq (grant 204935/2014-8) and supervised by Prof. Jorge Ferraz Abreu and Prof. Telmo Silva at the University of Aveiro, Portugal.

-REFERENCES
+Acrescentar o +TV4E

+REFERENCES [estas refs não estão em APA.
+Qual a norma a usar?]

 Jorge Ferraz Abreu, Pedro Almeida, and Telmo Silva.
 2013. iNeighbour TV: A Social TV Application to Promote Wellness of Senior Citizens.
 Information Systems and Technologies for Enhancing Health and Social Care 221: 49–58.